 The minutes of the Audit & Risk, Remuneration and Nomination & Governance Committees are circulated to the Board.
 The Committee chairs also report to the Board on the outcome of committee meetings at the subsequent Board meeting.
 The Committees have the following roles:

 Audit & Risk Committee

-The members of the Audit & Risk Committee are Andrew Morris (chairman) * and Sandy Shaw.
+The members of the Audit & Risk Committee with effect 1 January 2019 are Sandy Shaw (chair), Philip Holland and Darran Messem.
 Meetings are held not less than four times a year, and are based on the work programme set out in the Audit Committee Guide published by the QCA.

 Under its Terms of Reference, which can be found here, the Audit & Risk Committee reviews inter alia the Company’s audit planning, risk management systems and processes and effectiveness of internal controls, accounting policies and financial reporting, provides a forum through which the external auditors report, and reviews and monitors their independence and the provision of additional services.
 At least once a year it meets with the external auditors without executive directors present.

-The members of the Remuneration Committee are Sandy Shaw (Chairman) and Andrew Morris *.
+The members of the Remuneration Committee with effect 1 January 2019 are Darran Messem (Chairman), Sandy Shaw and Philip Holland.
 Meetings of the Committee take place not less than three times a year.
 Due regards is paid to the Investment Association Principles of Remuneration.